alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

     maybeCustomerId.Map(customerId => GetRiskScore(riskApi, customerId));
 ```

-The `ToList()` call enumerates `customerIds` and invokes the API request once per enumerated ID.
-Without `ToList()`, the LINQ query would remain deferred and later enumerations could issue the requests again. `Select` chooses when and how often the callback runs.
+The `ToList()` call enumerates `customerIds` and issues one request per ID.
+Without `ToList()`, the LINQ query stays deferred and later enumerations can issue the requests again. `Select` chooses when and how often the callback runs.
 That is fine for pure callbacks.
 For effectful callbacks, it is a poor fit because it does not let you attach the execution policy you may need, such as explicit timing, retry behavior, or a known traversal policy.

 > **Note:** `IO<T>` is not the only way to express execution policy in C#.
 Direct loops and resilience pipelines often handle retries, timeouts, circuit breakers, and rate limits more directly.